We live in a toxic world filled with dangerous chemical substances that threaten mankind, whether it be by inhalation, swallowing or direct contact.

 Glutathione protects cells from the action of very harmful compounds in the body: free radicals.
 Glutathione plays a very important role in the detoxification of the body, it helps regulate the function of many proteins and the activity of many enzymes, as well as the function of the immune system.

-The growing interest in the scientific area around Glutathione – as one of the most important antioxidants – has awakened greater knowledge by young people, adults, and the elderly.
+The growing interest in the scientific area and clinical trials around Glutathione – as one of the most important antioxidants – has awakened greater knowledge among young people, adults, and the elderly.

-Glutathione has become an increasingly well-known pillar in the health field, demonstrating its benefits to maintain the body’s natural defenses and eliminate toxic free radicals.
+Glutathione has become an increasingly well-known pillar in the health field, demonstrating its health benefits to maintain the body’s natural defenses and eliminate toxic free radicals without side effects.
 Although the human body can endogenously produce Glutathione, environmental factors such as pollution, exposure to ultraviolet light, stress, and a poor diet tend to produce a significant decrease in our natural reserves, making its supplementation much more necessary and urgent.
-The most recent scientific research has shown very positive results of the activity of this powerful antioxidant, for the health of the skin, the levels of performance in sports (promoting blood flow and carrying oxygen to the muscles after exercise), as well as in the nutritional field.
+The most recent scientific research has shown very positive results of the activity of this powerful antioxidant, for the health of the skin, helping detox the nonalcoholic fatty liver, improving the levels of performance in sports (promoting blood flow and carrying oxygen to the muscles after exercise), as well as in the nutritional field.
 Hence, we still have much to learn from the potential benefits of this powerful molecule.

 Certain effects on the skin:

-Studies have been published in clinical and cosmetic dermatology that suggest Glutathione is related to whitening of the skin.
+Studies and clinical trials have been published in clinical and cosmetic dermatology that suggest Glutathione is related to the whitening of the skin.
 The details of one such clinical study are listed below.

 At four-week intervals over a 12-week period, the researchers evaluated parameters related to the skin health of each subject’s face and arms, with some areas of the skin exposed to the sun and others protected from the sun.
 On all occasions, the researchers measured the melanin index, skin color, UV spots, pores, skin tone uniformity, transepidermal water loss (TEWL), water content, elasticity of the skin, and the presence of wrinkles.
 The researchers also collected blood samples from all participants to monitor their safety, and no serious adverse effects were documented during the study.
 In other studies, a reduction in the amount and severity of wrinkles was observed.